Crowvics/Crowvics.github.io/index.md

 ## 💻 Google Cybersecurity Certificate Labs

-Hands-on labs completed as part of the Google Cybersecurity Professional Certificate:
+Labs completed as part of the Google Cybersecurity Professional Certificate:

-- **Linux Fundamentals Lab:** Basic Linux commands, file permissions, and user management.
+- **Linux commands in the Bash shell:** [Manage Authorization](./linux-bash-authorization.md) – Practiced commands to manage file and directory permissions.

 ---